-Pregnancy pillows, also known as pregnancy body pillows, can mean the difference between the endless, excruciating search for a comfortable sleep position, and an actual restful night of shuteye.
-One of the most frustrating things about being pregnant is that as the months progress and the exhaustion increases, making sleep even more important, many women find that getting restful slumber becomes harder and harder.
+Pregnancy pillows, also known as maternity pillows, can mean the difference between the endless, excruciating search for a comfortable sleep position, and an actual restful night of shuteye.
+One of the most frustrating things about being pregnant is that as the months progress and the exhaustion increases, many women find that getting restful slumber becomes harder and harder.
 (A few culprits include heartburn, muscle aches, anxiety-triggered insomnia and, of course, that growing belly.)
-Enter the maternity pillow, a savior to pregnant women everywhere because of its ability to offer just the right amount of support for a peaceful night’s rest.
+Enter the best pregnancy pillow, a savior to pregnant women everywhere because of its ability to offer just the right amount of support for a peaceful night’s rest.

 The American Pregnancy Association advises pregnant women to sleep on their sides, with its own handy acronym: SOS (sleep on side).
 The left side is the ideal side to sleep on, as it increases the blood flow (and therefore nutrients) to the placenta.
 Pregnancy pillows can make that adjustment go smoothly and more comfortably.

 But sleep is an elusive bedfellow, so these are a few handy tips: